Sattler College: Campus

 On October 26, 2017, the college announced that it had secured the 17th floor of the Leverett Saltonstall Building for its first campus.
 It is located in downtown Boston in Beacon Hill.
 The college says that it had no plans for building science labs.
 Instead, they plan "to have students take laboratory courses through the Harvard University Extension School, Northeastern University’s College of Professional Studies, or elsewhere and transfer credits back to Sattler."
-The college does plan to lease out apartment space to its students to provide housing options.
+The college leases out dormitories to its students to provide housing options.

+Entrustment tuition

+As of 2026, the college does not charge tuition according to the traditional model.

 Academics

 Academic model

-Classes are mostly discussion-based, with briefer lectures and greater student involvement.
+Classes are primarily discussion-based, with briefer lectures and greater student involvement.

 Instead of having a library of their own, Sattler utilizes the Boston Public Library for its students.
 Sattler also provides electronic library resources by subscribing to the eBook services provided by two leading digital library service providers: Proquest (ebrary) and EBSCO."
 As of 2025, Sattler College has a small physical library located on the campus.